crodier/software-blog/_posts/2023-09-22-message-formats.md

 ### GZIP Compression

 Instead of using another
-library across the code, we can enable GZIP compression for messages going between services and even to a browser.
+library across the code, it is simpler to enable GZIP compression.
+GZIP is baked into most service frameworks and also modern browsers.
 This can be turned on as a feature of a Java server and the browser will interpret and decompress the GZIP for you without even changing the JavaScript code.
-This use of compression is a much easier win than using MessagePack.
+This use of compression is an easier win than using MessagePack.

 ### Cost of GZIP = CPU
 The cost of the GZIP compression is CPU cost.
-GZIP is incredible, or you could experiment with Snappy.
+You could also experiment with Snappy.
 Both of these are efficient and the CPU cost is tiny for a small number of messages and the CPU compresses small messages almost instantly.
 Sending smaller messages is always faster.
 A question exists and is unique to your network and CPUs; is compressing and sending fewer bytes faster or slower than sending the bytes without compression?
-Given the fast speed of networks and if systems are in the cloud the network is generally fast enough where it is a small win to compress but not significant enough for small messaging cases.
+In the cloud the network is generally fast enough where it is a small win to compress but not significant enough for small messaging cases.
 The CPU speed at 4GHZ though makes it typically a win